devchallenges-io/curriculum/2-responsive-web/1-html-css/13-accessibility.md

 - `<section>` and `<aside>` to delineate content areas.
 - ARIA (Accessible Rich Internet Applications) roles and properties when necessary to provide additional context.

-By integrating these aspects effectively, developers create websites that are more accessible to people with various disabilities.
-It's not just about compliance; it's about creating an equitable environment where every user has the opportunity to interact fully with web content.

 ## 3. Making Media Content Accessible

 Accessible media content is essential for users with disabilities to fully engage with the web.
 This includes images, videos, and audio.
 Here are some actionable strategies to make sure this content is inclusive: